bits4beethoven/wot/README.md

 ...
 ```
-First line names the nodes that a present in the web.
+First line names the nodes that are present in the web.
 After that, two lines for each node follow.
-The first list states which node is currently in focus.
-The second line lists pairs of `key:value`, which are associated with the current node.
+The first list states which node is currently a `source`.
+The second line lists pairs of `target:value`, which means that the link between `source` and `target` has the value `value`.

 ## Example
 ```